Lesson 2: Sourcing and Manipulating Audio

 The linked 3-minute section of this film talks to the complexities involved in the question of copyright in mashups and shows Girl Talk creating a mashup using audio editing tools.

-This article and 8-minute podcast aimed at young people may be of use to those interested in understanding more about the complexities of copyrights when sampling.
+This article is for those interested in understanding more about the complexities of copyrights when sampling.

 Music Royalties Explained

 This detailed post provides a significant amount of information about the different forms of musical copyright and the royalties that are associated with each.

 Note that if you plan to use copyrighted material, be aware that copyright laws are subtly different in different international territories.
 How music is allowed and licensed to be used within the education system is something best identified at your local level.
 The following two examples show some of the ways that copyrighted material is licensed for educational use.